 |4:15 - 4:30 pm||Closing Remarks and Course Evaluations|

 If you perform Freedom to Operate (FTO) research, don’t miss this opportunity to enhance your conceptual understanding of FTO, and your skills, by attending this one-day course offered by the Patent Information Users Group (PIUG).
-The course will be held in the Haas Room at the Chemical Heritage Foundation, 315 Chestnut Street, Philadelphia, PA 19106.
+The course will be held at Genentech, South San Francisco, CA.